-Impairment Losses.
-During the year ended December 31, 2018, the Partnership recognized goodwill impairments of \$378 million and asset impairments of \$4 million related to our midstream operations and asset impairments of \$9 million related to our crude operations idle leased assets.
-Sunoco LP recognized a \$30 million indefinite-lived intangible impairment related to its contractual rights.
+During the year ended December 31, 2018, the Partnership recognized goodwill impairments of \$378 million and asset impairments of \$4 million related to our midstream operations and asset impairments of \$9 million related to idle leased assets in our crude operations.
+Sunoco LP recognized a \$30 million indefinite-lived intangible asset impairment related to contractual rights.
 USAC recognized a \$9 million fixed asset impairment related to certain idle compressor assets.
+Additional discussion on these impairments is included in "Critical Accounting Estimates" below.